-Setting Description

-Startup language after Set the language to use when HMI starts after

-redownloading the the project is re-downloaded.
+Setting Description Startup language after Set the language to use when HMI starts after redownloading the the project is re-downloaded. project Delay time of device Certain PLC models need relatively longer communication after startup time.
+In order to prevent HMI starts communication error that occurs when HMI attempts to communicate with a PLC that has not yet started, a delay time can be set.

-project

-Delay time of device Certain PLC models need relatively longer

-communication after startup time.
-In order to prevent

-HMI starts communication error that occurs when HMI

-attempts to communicate with a PLC that has

-not yet started, a delay time can be set.

 Include delaying the execution of all init.
 Macros when HMI starts.

-With this option selected, the macros that

-have [Execute one time when HMI starts]

-enabled will also be delayed.
+With this option selected, the macros that have [Execute one time when HMI starts] enabled will also be delayed.
 Execute init.
-MACRO Designate the macro to be executed when HMI

-when power on power on.

-Auto logout If leaving HMI untouched for longer than the

-set time, the objects protected by security

-classes will not be able to operate.
-The user ID

-and password must be entered again to unlock
+MACRO Designate the macro to be executed when HMI when power on power on.
+Auto logout If leaving HMI untouched for longer than the set time, the objects protected by security classes will not be able to operate.
+The user ID and password must be entered again to unlock it.

-it.

 Hide system setting bar / Hide the system setting bar from HMI screen.

-Start Button

-Hide mouse cursor Hide the mouse cursor in HMI screen.
+Start Button Hide mouse cursor Hide the mouse cursor in HMI screen.
 Mouse cursor size Set mouse cursor size.

-Sound control With each touch on a button, a sound is

-emitted: A sound is emitted when touching a

-button.

-With Each operation from a button, a sound is

-emitted: When the [Min. press time] is

-specified, there may be a time gap between

-touching the object and the action of the

-object.
-With this option selected, the sound is

-object.
+Sound control With each touch on a button, a sound is emitted: With sound enabled in object settings, a sound is emitted when the object is touched. touched.
+With Each operation from a button, a sound is With Each operation from a button, a sound is With Each operation from a button, a sound is emitted: When sound is enabled in object With Each operation from a button, a sound is emitted: When sound is enabled in object settings and the [Min. press time] is specified, With Each operation from a button, a sound is emitted: When sound is enabled in object settings and the [Min. press time] is specified, there may be a time gap between touching the With Each operation from a button, a sound is emitted: When sound is enabled in object settings and the [Min. press time] is specified, there may be a time gap between touching the object and the action of the object.
+With this With Each operation from a button, a sound is emitted: When sound is enabled in object settings and the [Min. press time] is specified, there may be a time gap between touching the object and the action of the object.
+With this option selected, the sound is emitted when With Each operation from a button, a sound is emitted: When sound is enabled in object settings and the [Min. press time] is specified, there may be a time gap between touching the object and the action of the object.
 With this option selected, the sound is emitted when the object actions.

-emitted when the object actions.

-emitted when the object actions.
+With Each operation from a button, a sound is emitted: When sound is enabled in object settings and the [Min. press time] is specified, there may be a time gap between touching the object and the action of the object.
+With this option selected, the sound is emitted when the object actions.
 Disable sound output: Mute HMI.
 (Not

-emitted when the object actions.
-Disable sound output: Mute HMI.
-(Not including the sound played when tapping

-emitted when the object actions.
-Disable sound output: Mute HMI.
-(Not including the sound played when tapping system setting button on HMI.)

-emitted when the object actions.
-Disable sound output: Mute HMI.
-(Not including the sound played when tapping